-This vegan Creamy Red Pepper Soup is smooth with a delicate sweet flavour, inspired by Cibrèo’s famous Yellow Pepper Soup.
+Our vegan creamy red pepper soup is smooth with a delicate sweet flavour, inspired by Cibrèo’s famous yellow pepper soup.

 Fabio Picchi, chef and founder of Cibrèo, has been serving Tuscan and Florentine specialities since 1979, and many of his dishes such as his yellow pepper soup, are now world famous.

-The delicious yellow peppers Fabio uses for his recipe are not easily available outside of Italy, so my version uses sweet and flavoursome red Romano peppers.
+The delicious yellow peppers Fabio uses for his recipe are not easily available outside of Italy, so our version uses sweet and flavoursome red Romano peppers.

-The soup has a wonderful thick creaminess from the blended potatoes, so no cream is required, making this soup suitable for a vegan diet.
+The soup has a wonderful thick creaminess from the blended potatoes so cream is not required, making this soup suitable for a vegan diet.

 A little about Romano peppers